RichardEllicott/Godot-Dattorro-Reverb/README.md

 tested on Godot Engine v4.4.1.stable and working, i'm still figuring out SCONS a bit, please let me know if you find anything bad or unusual (i think one issue i'm still working on is the template i forked creats Obj files everywhere)

-As it stands this repo would need to be compiled scons, this is simple just get Python, get scons, run it
+As it stands this repo would need to be compiled with scons, this is simple just get Python, get scons, run it... i'm also trying to figure out how i could make this compile for multiple platforms